ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_time.rst

 You can animate them on a deformed mesh (animate the color map and the mesh) or on a static mesh (animate the color map only).

-The default behavior of the |animate| method consists in:
+The default behavior of the |animate| method is to:

-- Showing the norm of the data components;
+- Display the norm of the data components;
-- Showing data at the top layer for shells;
+- Display data at the top layer for shells;
-- Showing the deformed mesh when animating displacements;
+- Display the deformed mesh when animating displacements;
-- Showing the static mesh for other types of results;
+- Display the static mesh for other types of results;
-- Using a constant and uniform scale factor of 1.0 when deforming the mesh.
+- Use a constant and uniform scale factor of 1.0 when deforming the mesh.

 You can animate any result on a deformed geometry by providing displacement results in the `deform_by` parameter.

 The geometry can be deformed by a |Result| object, an |Operator| (It must evaluate to a |FieldsContainer|
-of same length as the one being animated) or a |FieldsContainer| (also of same length as the one being animated).
+of same length as the one being animated), or a |FieldsContainer| (also of same length as the one being animated).

 .. note::